pifight/pifight/README.md

 ## Development

 Your pull requests are very welcome!
 The front end code could especially use some love from somebody with Javascript and/or CSS chops.

-Just make sure the tests all pass.
+I can't merge your pull request unless the tests still pass, but I will happily work with you to make that happen.
+Go ahead and submit your change and I'll take a look.
+Thanks!